sta199-fa20-002/website/content/project/index.markdown

 You can see the Teaching team example in Sakai.

+## Presentation comments

+Each student will be assigned 2 presentations to watch.
+[Click here](https://prodduke-my.sharepoint.com/:x:/g/personal/mt324_duke_edu/ES0ECPUhluBNqTJgeJkR8q8BsCHfmthaPPWruhda8Vp_cA?e=uo1FcX) to see your viewing assignments.

+Watch the group's video, then click "Reply" to post a question for the group.
+You may not post a question that's already been asked on the discussion thread.
+Additionally, the question should be (i) substantive (i.e. it shouldn't be "Why did you use a bar plot instead of a pie chart"?), (ii) demonstrate your understanding of the content from the course, and (iii) relevant to that group's specific presentation, i.e demonstrating that you've watched the presentation.

+You may start posting questions and comments on Wed, Nov 18 at 12a EST. **All questions must be posted by Fri, Nov 20 at 11:59p EST**.

+**<i>This portion of the project will be assessed individually.</i>**

 ## Project repository

 In addition to your Gradescope submissions, we will be checking your GitHub repository.
 This repository should be contributed to equally by all team members and should include